Perfect for pairing with other programs.

 ** round-trip based on U.S. East Coast departure; note that students will require a multi-destination ticket

-Course contact hours for the two required cinema courses are 45 hours and credit is 3 semester / 4.5 quarter hours.
-The optional Survival Czech Language course has 15 contact hours for 1 semester / 1.5 quarter hours.
+Course contact hours for the two required courses are 45 hours and credit is 3 semester / 4.5 quarter hours.
+The optional Communicative Czech Language course has 15 contact hours for 1 semester / 1.5 quarter hours.
 Total credit for the program is 6-7 semester / 9-10.5 quarter hours.

-Students are required to enroll in the Communication: Social Power of Media during Session I and in the Contemporary Digital and Visual Culture in Context course in Seville during Session II.
-Students may also choose to enroll in the optional Survival Czech Language course during Session I. Although other courses are offered at both locations during the summer, students on this special multi-site program must adhere to the required curriculum.
+Students are required to enroll in the Communication: Social Power of Mediacourse in Prague during Session I and in the Contemporary Digital and Visual Culture in Context course in Seville during Session II.
+Students may also choose to enroll in the optional Communicative Czech Language course during Session I. Although other courses are offered at both locations during the summer, students on this special multi-site program must adhere to the required curriculum.

 About the City